-The southern state of Andhra Pradesh in India has awarded the high speed broadband project the scope of which includes the design and deployment of approximately 22,500 kilometers of fiber optic cable network across the state.
-The equipment maker Cisco Systems Inc. will design and implement a broadband project in Andhra Pradesh, the first state to implement such a project in India as part of the centre’s Digital India initiative.
+The southern state of Andhra Pradesh in India has awarded the high-speed broadband project the scope of which includes the design and deployment of approximately 22,500 kilometers of fiber optic cable network across the state.
+The equipment maker Cisco Systems Inc. will design and implement a broadband project in Andhra Pradesh, the first state to implement such a project in India as part of the center’s Digital India initiative.

-Andhra Pradesh government plans to deploy high speed broadband network in order to deliver broadband services to around two million households.
+Andhra Pradesh government plans to deploy the high-speed broadband network in order to deliver broadband services to around two million households.
 Cisco signed an agreement to this effect with the Andhra Pradesh government.

-Cisco will also set up an Internet of Everything (IoE) innovation centre in Visakhapatnam to enable partners and start-ups to build prototypes and solutions around IoE.
-It will also invest in an advanced Technology Centre of Excellence and Research Lab at the Institute of Digital Technology (IDT) in Tirupati in Andhra Pradesh.
-The research lab will focus on cyber security, smart city and manufacturing solutions and will train graduate engineers in advanced digital technologies.
+Cisco will also set up an Internet of Everything (IoE) innovation center in Visakhapatnam to enable partners and start-ups to build prototypes and solutions around IoE.
+It will also invest in an Advanced Technology Centre of Excellence and Research Lab at the Institute of Digital Technology (IDT) in Tirupati in Andhra Pradesh.
+The research lab will focus on cybersecurity, smart city, and manufacturing solutions and will train graduate engineers in advanced digital technologies.

-Households in the state will get broadband connection with speed of 2-20 Mbps while institutions will receive 1-10 Gbps connectivity by 2018.
-Households will receive Internet, cable and phone connection, all on the same line, for less than US$2.25 a month.
+Households in the state will get a broadband connection with a speed of 2-20 Mbps while institutions will receive 1-10 Gbps connectivity by 2018.
+Households will receive Internet, cable, and phone connection, all on the same line, for less than US$2.25 a month.
 The project is being implemented using fiber to the home (FTTH) technology at 2,500 locations in the State.

 The state government will invest around US$50 million to implement the statewide optic fiber project.
 Andhra Pradesh State Fibernet Ltd., a government-owned corporation, is responsible for implementing and maintaining the fiber grid project in the State.

-The state government authorities claim that the project cost came down to US$50 millions from the initial estimate of US$706 millions, since the government opted for aerial fiber network, wherein optical fiber lines were laid over existing infrastructure such as electric poles to save costs.
+The state government authorities claim that the project cost came down to US$50 million from the initial estimate of US$706 million since the government opted for an aerial fiber network, wherein optical fiber lines were laid over existing infrastructure such as electric poles to save costs.